<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 • Make sure everyone else knows what you are celebrating

-5. Strong enrollment team leaders are the team’s advocate.
+5. Strong enrollment team leaders are the team’s advocates.

 When a president asks the team leader, “Just what is that team doing?” it’s important to be prepared with the answer.
 Quite frankly, if they are asking the question, it’s too late.
 A leader’s role is to lead the team to success, promoting their successes is the natural result.
 Everyone “up the chain” should know what the team is doing and celebrate it as well.

-To help prospective students and their constituents navigate this ever-evolving enrollment landscape, we must build strong enrollment teams.
+We must build strong enrollment teams to help prospective students and their constituents navigate this ever-evolving enrollment landscape.
 The foundation of a strong, synergistic enrollment team is the understanding—and acceptance—of the inevitable change-to-grow-to-change cycle.
 Diligently applying these essential ingredients will enable leaders to get out in front (and indeed, stay out in front) of the evolution of the college search, planning, and selection process.

 -----